Lyn Paul website gif. Lyn Paul website banner.

 On 2nd January the Polish government devalues the Zloty and announces huge price increases to basic foods and fuel.

-On 4th January streaker Erika Roe interrupts the England vs. Australia rugby match at Twickenham.
+On the same day streaker Erika Roe interrupts the England vs. Australia rugby match at Twickenham, running onto the field during half-time and exposing her 40-inch chest.

 Swan & Edgar, one of London's most famous department stores, closes on 9th January.

-The Prime Minister's son, Mark Thatcher, goes missing for six days in the Sahara desert during the Paris to Dakar rally..
+On Tuesday, 12th January the Prime Minister's son, Mark Thatcher, is reported missing in the Sahara desert while taking part the Paris to Dakar rally.
+He is missing for six days.

 At an Ozzy Osbourne concert in Des Moines on 20th January a fan throws an unconscious bat onto the stage.
 The singer bites off its head, thinking it to be one of his rubber fakes.
 He is taken to hospital afterwards for a rabies injection.

-Feb Laker Airways goes bust on 5th February.
+Feb Laker Airways collapses on 5th February with debts of £270 million.

 George Harrison presents UNICEF with a cheque for $9 million on 9th February, ten years after the concert to raise funds for Bangladesh.